afiiif/floppy-disk/README.md

 This library was highly-inspired by [Zustand](https://www.npmjs.com/package/zustand) and [React-Query](https://tanstack.com/query).
 Both are awesome state manager, but I want to have something like that with **more power** and **less bundle size**.

-If you are familiar with both libraries, you might want to jump into the [comparison section](#comparison).

 ## Store

 ### Basic Concept